anuj-chouhan/anuj-chouhan/README.md

 ---

 ## 🌟 **About Me**
 I'm an intermediate-level game developer passionate about creating immersive experiences.
-With over two years of advanced Unity development, I specialize in crafting optimized, high-quality games and apps.
+With over two years of Unity development, I specialize in crafting optimized, high-quality games and apps.
 Alongside my game development expertise, I also possess strong 3D skills, including modeling, UV editing, texturing, and animation using industry-standard tools like Autodesk Maya and Substance Painter.

 ---